SidiML/MERN-Escape-Game/README.md

 The client give you the technical documentation and a list of tickets below.

-Your team have only 7 days so the client's request is too ambitious, so you will have to use agility to do the maximum without wasting time.
+Your team have only a few days.
+The client's request may be too ambitious so you will have to use agility to do the maximum without wasting time.
 We strongly recommend the use of a kanban.

 You will push on your Git repository:

  * the code
  * a screenshot of your kanban
+ * a README.md file with the info to access the data in MongoDB Atlas and the 'getting started' section

 ## Features